|

 Principles of Good Regulation

 As a responsible regulator with a very important safety and security mission, our values guide us in maintaining certain principles in the way we carry out our regulatory activities.
 These principles focus us on ensuring safety and security while appropriately balancing the interests of the NRC's stakeholders, including the public and licensees.
-The principles are:
+The following table briefly describes these principles.

 Nothing but the highest possible standards of ethical performance and professionalism should influence regulation.
 However, independence does not imply isolation.
 All available facts and opinions must be sought openly from licensees and other interested members of the public.
 The many and possibly conflicting public interests involved must be considered.
 Final decisions must be based on objective, unbiased assessments of all information, and must be documented with reasons explicitly stated. |